 Let’s look at the Profitability now.

-And over the last two years, there has been a significant shift in Titan’s segmental profits where the eyewear segment is running into losses, and other peripheral segments have become profitable.
+And over the last two years, there has been a significant shift in Titan’s segmental profits where the eyewear segment has become profitable and other peripheral segments is running into losses.

 By now, we understand that Titan is all about the jewellery business.
 So, let’s try and dissect the segment.